How to Solve Common Household Electrical Problems

 Not sure if the electrical problem is something you can fix or something that requires an expert’s attention?
 A good rule of thumb is that if you’re the least bit unsure, it’s best to call your electrician.
 It’s better to be safe than sorry — and avoid potentially causing more damage.

-Still, that doesn’t mean you should sit on the sidelines while you wait for the electrician to get there.
-By arming yourself with knowledge, maybe you can help by diagnosing or isolating the electrical problem before the professionals even arrive.
+Still, that doesn’t mean you should sit on the sidelines while you wait for the electrician to arrive.
+By arming yourself with knowledge, you might be able to help by diagnosing or isolating the electrical problem before the professionals arrive.

-If you’re experiencing electrical problems at home, do a little detective work and try to figure out what’s causing them.
-Here are a few of the most common household electrical problems, and what you can do to diagnose them.
+If you’re experiencing electrical problems at home, do some detective work and try to figure out what’s causing them.
+Here are a few of the most common household electrical problems and what you can do to diagnose them.

 1. Flickering Lights

 First, check the basics.
 Make sure the bulb is screwed in tightly.
-Try switching your bulb out for a different one, in case the problem is with the bulb itself.
+Try switching your bulb out for a different one if the problem is with the bulb itself.
 Confirm you’re using the recommended wattage.
 Your problem could be that simple.

 If none of these seem to be the culprit, the most likely cause is a poor connection.
-Your best course of action is to call a professional to fix this problem right away before it becomes a broken connection.
+Your best action is to call a professional to fix this problem immediately before it becomes a broken connection.

-You can help diagnose the problem by seeing if the circuit breaker keeps tripping in one room, or if it’s happening throughout the house.
-This can help determine if the flickering lights are on one circuit, or if more circuits are affected.
+You can help diagnose the problem by seeing if the circuit breaker keeps tripping in one room or throughout the house.
+This can help determine if the flickering lights are on one circuit or if more circuits are affected.

 unsure of electrical problems